 What I want you to know

 - Watch for emotional flattening.
-If pleasure from hobbies, music, food beyond hunger, or intimacy drops noticeably, that is a real signal.
-Not a side effect to brush off.
+If pleasure from hobbies, music, food beyond hunger, or intimacy drops noticeably, that is worth taking seriously rather than brushing off.

 - Pair the medication with the lifestyle that protects you.
 Protein, strength training, sleep, and social connection are not optional.
 They are how your brain keeps the parts of you that you do want to keep.